 What do you remember from recording and producing your LP?

 Our producer was Johnny Franz who produced Dusty Springfield and Scott Walker.
 It was recorded at Philips studios in Stanhope Place, Kensington.
 Our manager’s son, stopped the recording to announce that his dad (our manager) had died and then just walked off!

 How was the LP distributed and how many copies were pressed?

 Sorry, I don’t know.
 I do know that we didn’t sell very many!

-I would really love if you could comment each song from the LP.
+I would really love if you could comment songs from the album.

 How about song writing?

 Mick and Terry put the words to my ideas.